Tyler-R-Russ/factoringprimes/README.md

 from fullprimefactors import fullprimefactors

-You should be able to run any module following these steps.
+You should be able to run any module following the steps given above.

 ## Calling each Module: